 sudo fail2ban-client status

-Ban Repeat Offenders with a Recidive Jail
+Ban Repeat Offenders with the Fail2ban Recidive Jail

 Attackers often return after their initial ban expires.
 The recidive jail monitors the Fail2ban log itself and issues longer bans to IPs that get banned repeatedly across any jail.
 This creates an escalating response: a first offense might result in a 2-week SSH ban, but if the same IP triggers multiple bans across your jails, recidive issues a longer ban.